alanpaterson82/project2/README.md

 Validator Testing

-- I encountered 23 issues via JSHint, all of which were not resolveable as I did not understand the context
+- I encountered 23 issues via JSHint, all of which were unfortunately not resolveable as I did not understand their context, however, an underfined variable was also detected and amended realting to the use of the 'let'keyword.

 - W3C HTML Validator Result - no errors

 ![W3C HTML Validator Result](assets/images/w3c-html-validator-result.jpg)